barasher/ExtremeStartupNG/README.md

 - If the answer is correct, the candidate global score is incremented by the question success mark
 - If the answer is wrong, the candidate global score is decremented by the question failure mark

-### ExtremeStartupNg-Referee
+### ExtremeStartupNG-Referee

-The **extremestartupng-referee** is a REST webservice that can be onsidered as the test referee :
+The **extremestartupng-referee** is a REST webservice that can be considered as the test referee :
 - Candidates register to the referee
 - Level is changed through the referee
+- Metrics can be retrieved through the referee

+See **extremestartupng-referee** project page for more information.

+### ExtremeStartupNG-Candidate

+The **extremestartupng-candidate** that has to be cloned by candidates : it is the maven project that candidats have to complete to answer questions asked by the **extremestartupng-referee**.

+See **extremestartupng-candidate** project page for more information.

+### ExtremeStartupNG-Common

+The **extremestartupng-common** gathers all source code shared between **extremestartupng-referee** and **extremestartupng-candidate**.